LG G7 ThinQ: Hardware

 The G7 utilizes the Qualcomm Snapdragon 845 system-on-chip with 4 GB of RAM.
-It is offered with 64 GB of internal storage, expandable via SD card.
-It supports wireless charging, and all models will support Qualcomm Quick Charge 4.
-All models in all markets will include quad Digital-to-analog converters (DAC) to enhance sound output, unlike the G6, which limited the quad DAC to select Asian markets.
+It is offered with 64 GB of internal storage, expandable via microSD card.
+An SKU known as the LG G7+ ThinQ was released in some markets, which bumps these specifications to 6 GB of RAM and 128 GB of storage.
+The G7 supports wireless charging and Qualcomm Quick Charge 4.
+The G7 includes a 3.5 mm headphone jack with quad digital-to-analog converters (DAC) to enhance sound.

-There is a button on the side of the phone similar to Samsung's Bixby button; while it cannot be remapped, it launches Google Assistant when held, rather than a different A.I.
-Double tapping the button launches Google Lens.

-The camera is a dual setup, with a primary lens and wide-angle lens, both are 16 MP.
-In the camera app there is a portrait mode button and AI cam button which identifies 18 different situations such as pet mode, food mode, a sunset mode, fruit mode etc.
+The G7 has dual 16 MP rear-facing cameras, with the second having a 107° wide-angle lens.
+Its camera app features an object recognition “AI Cam” mode to automatically adjust camera settings based on the subject of the image.

 Software

-The LG G7 ThinQ ships with Android 8.0 "Oreo" and LG's UX skin.
+The LG G7 ThinQ ships with Android 8.0 “Oreo” and LG's UX skin.
 On June 29, 2018 a software update introduced 4K video recording at 60 FPS.
-In January 2019, LG released an update to Android 9 "Pie" in South Korea.
+In January 2019, LG released an update to Android 9 in South Korea.
 2020 saw Android 10 updates in most regions.